unform/unform/README.md

 }
 ```

-When the value is returned in this case, the format will be the value selected (_..., fieldName: '1', ..._).
+In this case, it only returns the selected value (_..., fieldName: '1', ..._).

 **↑ back to:** [Table of contents](#table-of-contents) · [Guides](#guides)